isaaclyman/Edward-the-App/README.md

 If tests fail on a fresh install of Edward, it's probably due to missing tables.
 Run the tests a second time.

-The Cypress tests require both `npm run dev` and `npm run server-dev` to be running in order to function.
-I recommend that you run these (and `npm run integration`) in the Powershell console or Linux Bash, not in the Git Bash.
+The Cypress tests require `npm run server` to be running in order to function.
+I recommend that you run this (and `npm run cypress`) in the Powershell console or Linux Bash, not in the Git Bash.